adityaujwal/aditya-resume/content/project/thalaivarapi/index.md

 # Documentation: https://wowchemy.com/docs/managing-content/

 title: "Thalaivar API"
 summary: Rajni sir aka Thalaivar is a bigger chad than Chuck Noris.
 This API randomly selects a joke and uses google search APIs to fetch and display an image that suits the joke.
 It is funny.
+[Click Here to get a smile](https://thalaivar-api.herokuapp.com/jokes/ui)
 authors: []
 tags: ["API", "Java"]
 categories: ["Jokes"]